-Some handy tools
+• Some handy tools

-''' emacs, vim, gedit text editor more, less pages through a file cat <file> [<file2> ... ] concatenates files and writes them to STDOUT head, tail show top/bottom of a file (tail -f keeps updating bottom, handy e.g. for log files of active program) grep <pattern> [<files> ] parses STDIN or files for pattern (regex) and returns matching lines sed, awk very powerful CLI stream/text processors; can be used to post-process output from a program or quickly replace strings in a file (perfect for scripting) screen allows you to detach a shell from the terminal/login (e.g. to keep it running while you close the terminal or ssh connection and to reattach it to a new session) '''
+- head, tail show top/bottom of a file (tail -f keeps updating bottom, handy e.g. for log files of active program) - grep <pattern> [<files>] parses STDIN or files for pattern (regex) and returns matching lines - sed, awk very powerful CLI stream/text processors; can be used to post-process output from a program or quickly replace strings in a file (perfect for scripting) - screen allows you to detach a shell from the terminal/login (e.g. to keep it running while you close the terminal or ssh connection and to reattach it to a new session)

-You can combine multiple tools to build more powerful ones
+• You can combine multiple tools to build more powerful ones